WHAT IS THE NORTHWOODS REWILDING NETWORK?

 WHY IS NORTHWOODS NEEDED?

-Scotland boasts some of the most inspiring examples of rewilding at a landscape-scale across large estates.
+Scotland boasts some of the most inspiring examples of landscape-scale rewilding.
 However, to address the dual emergencies of climate breakdown and nature loss, rewilding must also be accessible to smaller landholdings, so they can contribute to ecological recovery.

-We know from speaking to land managers and community groups across Scotland that despite aspirations to rewild, many feel they lack the knowledge of best practice, or have concerns about funding, long-term sustainability and communications around rewilding.
+We know from speaking to land managers and community groups across Scotland that despite aspirations to rewild, many feel they lack the knowledge of rewilding best practice, or have concerns about funding and communications.

 Northwoods exists to help its partners overcome these barriers, and in doing so, prove the power of rewilding to restore habitats, recover wildlife populations, mitigate climate change and support rural communities.